niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 If true then delete the URLs that match the entries in the DontCache section (default=no).
 ITEM age
 [<URL-SPEC>] age = (age)
 The maximum age in the cache for URLs that match this (default=14).
-An age of zero means not to keep, negative means not to delete.
+An age of zero means always to delete, negative means not to delete.
 The <a href="/configuration/#URL-SPECIFICATION">URL-SPECIFICATION</a> matches only the protocol and host unless use-url is set to true.
 Longer times can be specified with a 'w', 'm' or 'y' suffix for weeks, months or years (e.g. 2w=14).
 ITEM compress-age
 [<URL-SPEC>] compress-age = (age)
 The maximum age in the cache for URLs that match this to be stored uncompressed (default=-1).
 Requires zlib compilation option.
 An age of zero means always to compress, negative means never to compress.
 The <a href="/configuration/#URL-SPECIFICATION">URL-SPECIFICATION</a> matches only the protocol and host unless use-url is set to true.
 Longer times can be specified with a 'w', 'm' or 'y' suffix for weeks, months or years (e.g. 2w=14).